 The sensible thing to do is pay the maintenance contribution as you normally would because all ground rent and service charges will be allotted as part of the financial calculations for completion monies, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the next payment date.
 Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

-I am the registered owner of a basement flat in Barnard Castle, conveyancing was carried out in 2006.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Corresponding flats in Barnard Castle with an extended lease are worth £216,000.
-The ground rent is £50 charged once a year.
-The lease ends on 21st October 2088
+I am the registered owner of a 1st floor flat in Barnard Castle, conveyancing was carried out 5 years ago.
+Can you please calculate a probable premium for a statutory lease extension?
+Corresponding flats in Barnard Castle with an extended lease are worth £201,000.
+The average or mid-range amount of ground rent is £45 invoiced annually.
+The lease finishes on 21st October 2085

-The figure above a general guide to costs for renewing a lease, but we are not able to provide the actual costs without more detailed due diligence.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide the actual costs without more detailed investigations.
 Do not use this information in tribunal or court proceedings.
-There are no doubt other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-You should not move forward based on this information before getting professional advice.
+There are no doubt additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.